 The importance of government and community services has remained front and centre over the past 12 months, given the impact of the pandemic.
-Some services at all levels of government have continued to be under considerable strain.
-Governments have provided significant support relative to their role to help stabilise and stimulate economic development and community health and wellbeing.
+Some services at all levels of government have continued to be under considerable strain and governments have provided significant support relative to their role to help stabilise and stimulate economic development and community health and wellbeing.
 These financial demands on all levels of government will continue as communities around Australia continue work to recover.

 This continued demand is likely to impact local government.
-Communities look to councils to fill gaps created by changes in or reductions to services by other tiers of government.
+Communities may look to councils to fill any gaps created by a reduction or changed services by other tiers of government.
 This could result in continued or increased cost-shifting by other levels of government, exacerbating what has already been occurring for many years.

 Over the past 12 months there has been much greater reliance on technology than ever before.
 The Australian Cyber Security Centre receives one cybercrime report every 10 minutes.
 Incidents reported by government agencies accounted for more than a third of all incidents (ACSC 2021).
-While Council has a good security position, it is imperative that we continue to address new and emerging threats.
+While Council has a good security position, it will be imperative that we continue investing to address new and emerging threats.
 Protecting data and privacy will be a continued focus and challenge.